 Dormant grass usually doesn’t occur in patchy or inconsistent sections.
 The yard will typically turn brown or yellow unless a particular area doesn’t receive as much watering or sun.
 If your lawn looks luscious and green in some spots but dull in others, you likely have a different lawn issue than dormant or dead grass.

 A patchy lawn might indicate that you need to check out the lawn’s irrigation system.
 If it only looks dry in certain spots, it’s possible your sprinklers just aren’t reaching every inch of your lawn.
 Try watering the dry spots directly for a week or so to see if the problem persists.
-If the lawn is static, it will begin to turn green over time.
+If the lawn is dormant, it will begin to turn green over time.
 Grass that stays brown even after days of irrigation is probably dead.

 If the brown spots on your lawn aren't a result of disease or insect damage, you might need to try another method to determine its actual state.
 One of the tactics for understanding the state of the grass is conducting a tug test.
 To perform this test, simply pull a handful of grass from your turf.

 It will be a bit difficult to pull grass right out of your lawn most of the time.
 However, it’s likely already dead if you can easily remove the grass from the ground with no struggle.
 If it’s more on the resistant side, it might be dormant instead.